What are cashback rewards programs and why do they matter?

 Cashback Rewards Benefits for Consumers

 In this time of rising prices, cashback rewards on purchases offer a chance for the consumer to offset increased costs.
 Earning money back for e-commerce purchases in a cashback rewards program is like getting a little bit of a rebate on every online shopping trip.
+In fact, 90% of consumers reported that current inflation is causing them to seek cashback rewards and discounts when they shop online.

 Even if it’s only 1 to 3%, it’s still enough to make a person feel like they are not paying quite as much.
 And those small percentages may seem small in and of themselves… but cashback rewards can really add up over time.